Category Archives: deforestation

 Many argue that she is just “desperate” and “naive” to think that REDD will work to save large areas of rainforests or promote forest regeneration in a sustainable and effective manner.

-REDD could in fact be a wonderful measure, but all players need to agree on basic principles, and funding sources and administration must be open.
+REDD could in fact be a wonderful measure.
+But all players need to agree on basic principles.
+Also funding sources and administration must be open.

-Also, it should never be used as a cheap way to pay off extra CO2 emissions, fines should be much higher for corporations who pollute more than established, and that money should be used to buy land to be kept untouched by developers or to promote sustainable forest regeneration projects where indigenous people have a say and are heavily involved.
+REDD should never be used as a cheap way to pay off extra CO2 emissions.
+Fines should be much higher for corporations who pollute more than established.
+The fine money could in turn be used to buy land to be kept untouched by developers, or to promote sustainable forest regeneration projects where indigenous people should be heavily involved.

 The Amazon at “Steak”